Initial Rack Setup

 While keeping the wicket UI open, start another terminal session and ssh into the setup command shell:

-ssh wicket@${IP_ADDRESS}%${PORT_NAME} setup
+ssh wicket@${IP_ADDRESS}%${INTERFACE_NAME} setup

 This should bring up the list of available subcommands:

-Usage: wicket setup <COMMAND>
+Usage: wicket setup [OPTIONS]

 get-config Get the current rack configuration as a TOML template